 - Cater to customers and/or staff with a variety of access needs, and

 - Have made physical, digital, procedural or adjustments to promote inclusion or accessibility.

-The Disability Inclusion Award Winner and Finalists will be announced at the 2020 Northern Beaches Local Business Awards Gala Presentation Evening at Dee Why RSL on Monday 23rd November.
+The Disability Inclusion Award Winner and Finalists will be announced at the 2020 Northern Beaches Local Business Awards Gala Presentation Evenings at Dee Why RSL on 25 November and 2 December.

 The winner of the 2019 Inclusion Award is Cordony Hair, Westfield Warringah Mall.

 The judges were extremely impressed with the dedication of Cordony Hair in serving its customers, which its staff have demonstrated over many years.
 Cordony go above and beyond in ensuring their services are accessible and inclusive, making physical, digital and procedural adjustments to ensure maximum customer comfort.

 The 2019 Inclusion Award Runner Up is Plus Fitness Brookvale.

 Plus Fitness Brookvale has made impressive strides in terms of making physical adjustments.
 Entrances, parking, toilets and showers are all fully accessible, and distress lanyards are available to call for help from staff for further peace of mind.

 The NSW Companion Card program enables people with a lifelong need for a high level of care to participate in events and activities in the community.
 Participants are entitled to a free extra ticket for their carer at participating venues or events.